Do-you-dream-up/CV5/src/components/Wizard/README.md

   },

   carousel: {
+    bullets: ['Whether to display what the current step is', 'Boolean'],
     controls: ['Whether to display controls beneath the carousel', 'Boolean'],
     offset: ['Left offset of the first step, in percentage', 'Number'],
     width: ['Total width of a step in the conversation area, in percentage', 'Number'],